+Travel-time savings typically generate the greatest amount of benefit.
+These savings are calculated based on the difference in travel time between the base case and an alternative.
+Travel time is often expressed as vehicle-hours traveled (VHT) and can be estimated using the travel demand model.
+The value of travel time is estimated with percentages of the average wage rate for business travel.
+Rates are developed for medium and heavy truck travel.
 The value of travel time for trucks considers average wages for truck drivers as well as other factors.
 The value of on-time deliveries are considered as the shipper of recipient will bear excess cost of late pickup or delivery.
+These excess costs apply to many factors including product spoilage and/or missed delivery window.
+For example, concrete/cement arriving outside of its useful life or pickup or delivery trips that arrive after the gate or loading dock is closed for the day which extends delivery time by a day and may cause extra driver overtime wages.
 The U.S. Department of Transportation uses a value of \$25.80 per hour for truck drivers in its "2015 Benefit-Cost Analysis Guidance for Tiger Grant Applicants".